 Understanding Acute vs. Chronic Inflammation: What's Healthy and What's Harmful?

 Anti-inflammatory diets and eating approaches continue to grow in popularity, and the hype is for good reason.
-One type of inflammation, known as chronic inflammation, is linked to most all chronic conditions Americans are facing or trying to prevent including obesity, type 2 diabetes, heart disease, cancer, autoimmune disorders and joint issues.
+One type of inflammation, known as chronic inflammation, is linked to almost all chronic conditions Americans are facing or trying to prevent including obesity, type 2 diabetes, heart disease, cancer, autoimmune disorders, and joint issues.
 But there's another type of inflammation, called acute inflammation, that's healthy.
 In fact, the body relies on it to heal and protect itself.

 Both acute and chronic inflammation are immune system responses with very different impacts on health.
 So how do you distinguish between acute and chronic inflammation?
 Here's a quick overview.

 Sometimes referred to as "good" inflammation, acute inflammation is temporary and designed to help the body heal or fight off a pathogen.
 Onset is quick and usually triggered by an injury like a cut, bruise, burn or sprain or when the body is exposed to or infected by pathogens like bacteria or viruses.
 When the immune system initiates this acute inflammatory response, the body diverts blood flow and white blood cells to the area hurt or under attack.

 Signs of acute inflammation are usually easy to recognize and include things like swelling, redness, pain, fever, or pus.
 While bothersome for a few days, these symptoms indicate the immune system is working as it should, and most acute inflammation slowly dissipates and goes away within a few days to weeks.

 Antibiotics or other treatments may occasionally be needed to help the natural inflammatory process along, but the key is that the inflammation goes away.
 This gives the immune system a break to rest and regroup before being called into action again, and it is important for the immune system to stay healthy and function effectively later when needed.